waridh/waridh.github.io/docs/_notes/ddca_risc-v/ch05_02_arithmetic_circuit.md

   - The final delay from carry in to carry out in a block level.
 This is just an AND gate and an OR gate.
 - $$t_{FA}$$
   - This is the full adder delay.

+### Prefix Adder

+This is a solution that is akin to doing a merge sort, but in the hardware level.
+It brings the process of addition down from linear time complexity to logarithmic complexity.
+This is a very good time save, but for the sake of doing top down studying of the topic, the explanation for this section will have to come after.